repobee/repobee/docs/getting_started.rst

 Local ``repobee.ini`` config files
 ----------------------------------

-When executing a command, RepoBee will first look for a file called ``repobee.ini`` in the current working directory.
-If such a file is found, it completely overrides the global config file.
+When executing a command, RepoBee will first look for a "local" config file called ``repobee.ini``.
+It starts looking for this file in the current working directory, and then proceeds searching up the directory tree until it hits the root of the file system.
+If a ``repobee.ini`` file is found, it completely overrides the global config file.
 This is useful for managing different courses or groups within courses, with different settings.

 The easiest way to create a local config file is to use the ``config wizard`` command, while explicitly specifying the config file path.